spieIbug/angelyzer/README.md

 # Description

-Angelyzer is a CLI that allows you to scan your angular app, and detect potentional problems.
+Angelyzer is a CLI that allows you to scan your angular app and detect potential problems.

 # How to use it ?